AndersDeath/diary2/000-current.md

 # 09 July - Sunday - Yerevan - 283 day of immigration

 So, It was the first calm day for a long time.
+We went for a walk despite the huge today's heat.